 In fact, there are 55 fascinating geosites for you to visit on the peninsula.
 And because of its position on the Mid-Atlantic Ridge, the land that makes up this region is some of the youngest in Iceland.

 Come to Reykjanes and you’ll experience Iceland’s geothermal activity for yourself.
 You could see bubbling mud pools, walk alongside vast lava fields, and bathe in naturally heated spas.
-You could even hike to famous volcanoes.
+You might even want to hike to the famous volcanoes, when it’s safe to do so.

 - Take the wheel on a self-drive tour of Iceland